 Options galore turn many campaigns into a blur of quick decisions.
 Diving into this, that, and the other feels like the right thing to do, but the reality is that few companies can even do a single channel well, let alone all of them at once.
 But remember: Excellence in anything increases your potential in everything.

 It’s the same kind of ignorant thinking that you find in dieting—before starting with the fundamentals (eating less, exercising regularly), people head immediately into strange routines and complex eating patterns.
 There will always be time to experiment (and it’s encouraged), just make sure you master the basics first.

 It became very clear to us that our strengths were founded in uncommon content and exceptional design.

-I played my part with data-driven customer service content (which was specifically chosen, more on that later), eschewing the vapid, anecdotal mess that is the #CustServ blogosphere (a few fine folks produce good customer service content, but they are the exception).
+I played my part with data-driven customer service content, eschewing the vapid mess that is the #CustServ blogosphere (a few fine folks produce good customer service content, but they are the exception).

-Our designer Jared definitely shouldered a lot of the weight in getting people to take notice—in an industry where ClipArt still makes an appearance, Jared has been able to make even wordy, 80+ page eBooks (which by definition should be simple) look polished:
+Our designer Jared definitely shouldered a lot of the weight in getting people to take notice — in an industry where ClipArt still makes an appearance, our lead designer has been able to make even 80+ page guides look polished: